ngs-doo/TemplaterExamples/Advanced/TemplaterServer/Readme.md

 ### PDF conversion via Docker and LibreOffice

 Java version of Templater server has some additional APIs.
-One of them is `/pdf?file=name.ext` which can be used for converting input docx/xlsx stream into a output PDF stream.
+One of them is `/pdf?file=name.ext` which can be used for converting input docx/xlsx stream into an output PDF stream.
 To ease the usage of such API there is a [Dockerfile](Dockerfile) to startup the container ready for conversion.

 Docker image can be built by running